 Between Dune and Dune: Part Two, we've sat through a combined 322 minutes without seeing a single third-stage Guild Navigator.
 That's 314 more minutes than Lynch made us wait.
 That's over five hours!
 What's the hold up, Denis?
 Why are you hiding the tank blob from us?
 Scared to get weird?

 While talking to Joel Bylos, game director of Dune: Awakening, about the MMO's Chapter 3 update, I did what I always do in interviews: I ran out of questions to ask with, like, seven whole minutes left.
 So I panicked.
-I started asking about the third Dune movie that's currently in production, and if Funcom was working with Legendary Pictures, the film's production company, to bring elements of Dune: Part Three into the game.
+I started asking about the third Dune movie that's currently in production, and if Funcom was in contact with Legendary Pictures, the film's production company, to bring elements of Dune: Part Three into the game.

 "We're definitely working with them.
 I've had the privilege and honor of being able to both read the script and see a bunch of the art and things that are coming, and what they're actually doing in the film," Bylos said.
 "I do have some pretty good ideas about how we're going to incorporate some of those things into the game."